You are in: Artistic Research > Ecological Disturbance to Creative Interruption

 Locals told me the fire was part of a traditional practice.

-The practice has its roots in how shepherds used to care for pastures.
 They also revealed the natural and social problems behind this event, offering their perspective.

-I am studying this practice about local needs and traditions.
-I explore this practice through metaphors, insights, and deeper meanings.
+I explore it through metaphors, insights, and deeper meanings.

 3. Shared Conversations